-- Further Employee Engagement Surveys conducted on an annual basis to determine levels of engagement of Shire staff and any trends that may/may not influence the development of the workforce. - Training and development The Shire is currently engaging training for the leadership group to carry out its biennial staff performance evaluation and training plan development.
-These are a critical source of information for the development of workforce plan strategies and initiatives as it helps direct the available resources needed to address any major issues that arise. - Exit interviews analysing reasons employees are coming and going from the organisation allows the Shire to be agile and adapt to wider workforce needs and to continue to be an employer of choice. - Workforce and community demographics analysis for workforce demand to cater for resident population and its demographics will be integral to Workforce Planning. - Leave balances engagement of staff and following the Shire leave management policy combined with continual monitoring of Shire staff leave balances will afford valuable data for Workforce Planning and future development of the Shire's workforce. - Industry benchmarking Australasian Local Government Performance Excellence Program. - The program provides valuable workforce benchmarking and trend data of the Shire's workforce shape and performance against other Australia and New Zealand Local Governments.
-Within reason, the Shire can drill down to comparing similar size and location local governments and this contributes to the Shire making informed decisions about its workforce planning. - Strategic Planning and Major Projects commitment to deliver major projects because of strategic planning processes can influence future workforce numbers, organisational structures, and skill development programs.
-Some of the major projects as outlined in the Corporate Business Plan that will affect the first five years of this plan will be completion of: - 1. reconstruction of the Tokoh building, - 2. completion of the retail centre, - 3. completion of Home Island Roads works, and - 4. continued foreshore flood mitigation works - Community/Customer Satisfaction Surveys will provide an indication as to how well Shire staff are completing various tasks and projects and whether there needs to be a revision of the workforce to provide a better service or not.
-A community survey completed throughout September and October 2022 provided results that indicate areas of strengths and weaknesses of the Shire employees.
+- Engagement of a Human Resources Trainee through Indian Ocean Territories Group Training to commence the development of a Human Resources Unit for the provision of support for all employees. - Further Employee Engagement Surveys conducted on an annual basis to determine levels of engagement of Shire staff and any trends that may/may not influence the development of the workforce. - Training and development The Shire has recently completed training for the leadership group to carry out its biennial staff performance evaluation and training plan development.
+These are a critical source of information for the development of workforce plan strategies and initiatives as it helps direct the available resources needed to address any major issues that arise.
+All staff have undergone performance evaluation and training plan developments May through June 2023. - Exit interviews analysing reasons employees are coming and going from the organisation allows the Shire to be agile and adapt to wider workforce needs and to continue to be an employer of choice. - Workforce and community demographics analysis for workforce demand to cater for resident population and its demographics will be integral to Workforce Planning. - Leave balances engagement of staff and following the Shire leave management policy combined with continual monitoring of Shire staff leave balances will afford valuable data for Workforce Planning and future development of the Shire's workforce. - Industry benchmarking Australasian Local Government Performance Excellence Program.

+The program provides valuable workforce benchmarking and trend data of the Shire's workforce shape and performance against other Australia and New Zealand Local Governments.
+Within reason, the Shire can drill down to comparing similar size and location local governments and this contributes to the Shire making informed decisions about its workforce planning.

+- Strategic Planning and Major Projects commitment to deliver major projects because strategic planning processes can influence future workforce numbers, organisational structures, and skill development programs.
+Some of the major projects as outlined in the Corporate Business Plan that will affect the first five years of this plan will be completion of: - 1. the Home Island Retail Centre, - 2.
+Home Island Roads works, and - 3. continued foreshore flood mitigation works. - Community/Customer Satisfaction Surveys will provide an indication as to how well areas of strengths and weaknesses of the Shire employees.
 These results have been taken into consideration in the development of this plan.